rubcompling/konvens2019/README.md

 ## Usage

 In theory you can use the provided Makefile to run the experiments, but in practice it is a lot of work to install all of these systems individually.
+We hope to eventually provide a Dockerfile to make running all of the experiments easier.

 However, performing the evaluation (`make evaluate`), i.e. comparing the system output to the gold standard, and calculating performance statistics (`make analysis`) should work, provided you have Numpy, Pandas, Matplotlib, and Seaborn installed.